MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/integration-pack-for-operations-manager.md

 ## Enable SCO IP for Operations Manager 2016 UR4 or later

-Enable SCO IP for Operations Manager 2016 (UR4 or later) when your Operations Manager configuration accepts only TLS 1.1 or TLS 1.2.
+You must enable SCO IP for Operations Manager 2016 (UR4+) when the Operations Manager configuration accepts only TLS 1.1 or TLS 1.2.

 Follow these steps: